 Pockets of settlement, such as St. Augustine, Santa Fé, and the missions in California had no contact with the English speaking areas.
-The latter had been settled from the eastern shores into parts of the interior.
+The latter had settled from the eastern shores into parts of the interior.

-Settlers first came to harbors.
-Some stayed but some moved into the interior by using some of the rivers or by following the trails created by the immigrants who had come centuries before.
+Some stayed, but some moved into the interior by using some of the rivers or by following the trails created by the immigrants who had come centuries before.

 New York had the river corridor of the Hudson River and then the trails created by the Iroquois on the route the Erie Canal would take.

-Land speculators in the 18th century were active, for they had to sell land in the West (today the Midwest and the western South) in order to make money.
+Land speculators in the 18th century were active, for they had to sell land in the West (today the Midwest and the western South) to make money.
 The Ohio and Mississippi Rivers enabled some people to get to new territory.

-One’s closest neighbors could easily be a day’s ride, if one could afford a horse, or several days if one had to walk.
+One’s closest neighbors could easily be a day’s ride if one could afford a horse, or several days if one had to walk.
 Extended families clustered together for safety and companionship.